Emmotes/ic_spoilers/docs/flint.md

     "id": 2800,
     "flavour_text": "",
     "description": {
         "desc": "Until he takes damage in an area, Flint gains $(if feat_assigned 2717)$stacks_per_hit Initiative stacks$(else)an Initiative stack$(fi) whenever he attacks an enemy.
 Once he has taken damage, Flint gains Follow-Through stacks when he attacks instead.
-The damage of Forged Bonds is increased by $amount___3% for each Follow-Through stack he has, stacking multiplicatively.
+The damage of Forged Bonds is increased by $(not_buffed amount___3)% for each Follow-Through stack he has, stacking multiplicatively.
 The number of Follow-Through stacks can not exceed the number of Initiative stacks he has gained, and Initiative caps at $max_stacks___2 stacks.
 Both stacks reset when changing areas or when Flint is moved in the formation or removed from it."
     },
     "effect_keys": [
         {